turmezzz/Ritmica/README.md

 ### Music control

-You can play music by executing these commands in the Command Palette (Cmd+Shift+P) and give link to your playlist:
+You can play music by executing these commands in the Command Palette (Cmd+Shift+P) and past link to your playlist:

 - `Ritmica: Run music`